 From healthcare to retail, technology to transportation, social issues to issues of economy — any complex thing is bound to be, well, complicated.
 That’s where our MDes in Innovation Design Strategies comes in.

-The MDes program structure: a four-semester build
+The MDes program structure: a scaffolded approach

-Real World Project I: solve a difficult problem in a saturated market
+Self: solve a difficult problem in a saturated market

-Real World Project II: solve a technology-driven, complex problem
+Ecosystems: solve a technology-driven, complex problem

-Real World Project III: solve a human-centered, complex problem
+Complexity: solve a human-centered, complex problem